What’s the difference?

 What is your dog afraid of?

-Private Dog Behaviour Consultations are currently available in the Dundee area, and sometimes beyond, depending on the problem.
+Private Dog Behaviour Consultations are currently available in the Dundee area and beyond.
 If you are looking for advice for your dog then please get in touch!